 A. The intent of the EOC station is to practice what you would do during an EOC-initiated activation.
-If the county van is simply dropped at your operating location and there is no other EOC-staff or personnel involvement at the site, that does not meet the intent of the Class F rules.
-Unless county staff stays and fully participates in your operation as they would during an emergency, the intent of the rule is not met.
-They cannot simply drop it for your use while they go back to their headquarters.
-So, using the EOC van does not automatically qualify you as an EOC station.
+If the county van is simply dropped at your operating location and there is no other EOC-staff or personnel involvement at the site during Field Day, that does not meet the intent of the Class F rules.
+Unless county staff stays and fully participates in your operation as they would during an emergency this does not qualify.
+They can't simply drop it for your use in an emergency while they go back to their headquarters to handle the emergency.
+Using the van does not automatically qualify you as an EOC station.